danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

             # either total or local, which controls if only the magnetic
-            # entity's magnetic monent or the whole atom's magnetic moment is printed
+            # entity's spin moment or the whole atom's spin moment is printed
             # used by all output modes
-            out_magnetic_moment = "Total"
+            out_spin_moment = "Total"

             # save the magnopy file
             save_magnopy = True
-            # precision of numerical values in the magnopy file
-            magnopy_precision = None
             # add the simulation parameters to the magnopy file as comments
             magnopy_comments = True

             # save the Uppsala Atomistic Spin Dynamics software input files
-            # uses the outfolder and out_magentic_moment
+            # uses the outfolder and out_spin_moment
             save_UppASD = True
-            # add the simulation parameters to the cell.tmp.txt file as
+            # add the simulation parameters to the inpsd.dat file as
             # comments
             uppasd_comments = True